 6. Spending Less Money on Consumerism and Materialism

-When you are focused on living beneath your means, you may recognize that constant consumerism is bad for the planet and your pocketbook.
-More and more of us are embracing the minimalist way of life, bypassing new jeans in favor of thrift-shop pairs.
-Same goes for cookware, furniture, and books.
+When you are focused on living under your means, you may begin to recognize that constant consumerism is bad for your pocketbook.
+More and more people are embracing the minimalist way of life, bypassing new jeans in favor of thrift-shop pairs, for example.
+The same goes for other purchases like furniture and books.

-Reduce, reuse, recycle is a mantra that’s gaining ground.
-Too often, our need for new goods is short and they end up in a landfill, where they never die.
-Buying used can help prevent this while padding out your savings.
+Too often, the urge to shop and the desire for new goods is short-lived, and the items end up in a landfill.
+Buying gently used items can help prevent this while padding out your savings.

 8. Having the Ability to Build Wealth

-Another idea: If you get a raise (nice work!), invest it rather than amping up your spending to account for the extra money, which is called lifestyle creep.
-Also, if you are not living paycheck to paycheck, when you get a windfall (say, a tax refund), you can also invest that, rather than using it to buy necessities.
+Another idea: If you get a raise, save or invest it rather than amping up your spending to account for the extra money.
+Also, if you are not living paycheck to paycheck, when you get a windfall (say, a tax refund or a birthday check), you can sock that away.

 10. Developing a Stronger Money Mindset

-Quick, how do you think about money?
-With shame, because of debt burdens?
-Or with pride and contentment, knowing you have cleared the deck and are even socking away some money by living below your means?
+Do you think about money with shame or anxiety because of debt burdens?
+Or with pride and contentment, knowing you have cleared the deck and are even putting money into savings by living below your means?
 The more you take control of your finances and improve your money mindset, the better your outlook on life is likely to be.

 11. Having Financial Security